-Kurt Russell auditioned to play Flash Gordon.
-According to an interview with Russell in Starlog magazine from August 1981, Dino De Laurentiis really wanted Russell for the part, but Russell ultimately turned it down because he thought the character was lacking in personality.
+According to an August 1981 interview in Starlog magazine, Dino De Laurentiis really wanted Kurt Russell to play Flash Gordon.
+Russell turned the part down because he thought the character lacked personality.

 In the original script, when Flash is sentenced to death by Ming, Dale bursts out that Ming is "absolutely merciless".
 Ming is enthralled with the description, and immediately starts calling himself "Ming the Merciless".